shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 $ g++ -Wall -pedantic -g -std=c++11 -o main main.cpp
 ```

-Then test your program with this simple use case.
+Then test your program with this simple use case (no error checking yet).
 ```
 $ ./main
 Pick a number between 1 and 10.